 The result moves Wanderers into third position – one point ahead of the Wellington Phoenix – before the three remaining round 11 matches being played on Sunday.

-It’s a goal they would need as Hicks gave the Phoenix a life line with 10 minutes to go, powering home direct from a free kick 25 metres from the Wanderers goal but they couldn’t find the second goal they needed to get back on level terms as Wanderers put together back-to-back by The AdBlocker">wins for the first time.
+It’s a goal they would need as Hicks gave the Phoenix a life line with 10 minutes to go, powering home direct from a free kick 25 metres from the Wanderers goal but they couldn’t find the second goal they needed to get back on level terms as Wanderers put together back-to-back for the first time.

 “They pressed us all game for 90 minutes, they worked really hard and they were absolutely superb I thought today.